 The Schumann Arboretum trees serve a variety of needs for the community including improving air quality, attracting birds and wildlife and enhancing the ecosystem.

 The walking trail is 1.25 miles and open to the public.
-The Arboretum Guide is available for purchase, for $5.00, at the Parks Administrative Office at 110 Golf Course Road.
+A printed copy of the Arboretum Guide may be picked up at the Parks Administrative Office at 110 Golf Course Road.
 Available below are downloadable PDF versions of the Arboretum Guide and Map.